Racefab Inc.

-History to today
+History

 Before opening Racefab Inc., Joel worked designing, constructing, and as crew chief at Shelby Automobiles, where his efforts led to numerous SCCA victories and in 1988, an IMSA championship in International Sedan competition as well as special recognition for his efforts receiving the IMSA TRW Mechanic of the Year Award.
 Here, Joel worked on the design/build team for The Shelby Can-Am and was crew chief for the development of the spec racer.
-Here, he also worked designing and building the prototype for the Dodge Viper as well as many other accomplishments.
+Here, he also worked designing and building the prototype for the Dodge Viper.
 After leaving Shelby Automobiles, Joel began work on the factory Jeep motorsports team in SCORE International competition working to design and develop what would become one of the original Trophy Trucks for off-road racing.
 This truck went on to win the SCORE Championship in 1997 as well as the 1995 Baja 500.

 First opening in 1991 in Houston, Racefab Inc. began designing and building chassis for SCCA GT1 and Trans Am Series competition.
 This same year, they were contracted as the official constructor for the Shelby Dodge Pro Series, building over 80 chassis with suspension and spares.
 At the end of 1996, the SCCA Shelby Dodge Pro Series ended, but the cars continued to compete in SCCA Club Racing and soon found a home overseas in South Africa.
 These cars are at the top level of African motorsports competing in their own series as well as in endurance events to this day, where they compete for and win overall.

-Racefab's efforts in GT1 and Trans Am have also continued with countless victories.
+Racefab's efforts in GT1 and Trans Am have also continued with multiple victories.
 They are the only constructor to win the South Atlantic Road Racing Championship and the North Atlantic Road Racing Championships in the same year, as well numerous SCCA championships and the Canadian GT Championship.

 In 1998, Racefab Inc. partnered with CART to construct a driving experience series called CART Driving 101.
 Designs included a single seat Champ Car and a tandem seat Champ Car for ride-alongs.
 After CART ended in 2004, Driving 101 became The Mario Andretti Racing Experience.
 You can drive one of these Indy Cars today as they travel around the US.
 In 2001, these cars went on to be used in the movie Driven starring Sylvester Stallone.